Hello! I’m Robin – Chief Storyteller and Mess Maker at RobinLK Studios.

 We were all creative once, but many of us put it away ‘to be a grown-up.’
 It’s time to rediscover our creativity or at the very least, let go and play – with words + colors.

 Creating art journals, also known as creative or visual journals, and teaching others how to make their own is my passion this year.
 Want to read more?
 Check out this short blog post I shared in late 2018.

 Along with journals, I’m repurposing discarded books (usually vintage) into beautiful ‘altered’ books that get a new life as ‘coffee table books’ or journals – ready to be explored by the unsuspecting reader.
 (Don’t judge a book by its cover!)

-Finally, workshops and retreats are in the works this year, and possibly a summer camp for teens – all taking place in Central Florida.
+Finally, workshops and retreats are being scheduled this year, taking place in Central Florida.